Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Conclusion

 Our model provides rich insights into how individual acceptance thresholds adapt dynamically, reflecting temporal pressures and strategic considerations in realistic labor markets and other matching environments.
 Numerical results illustrate patterns such as declining value functions and thresholds over time, concentration of unmatched agents among lower-quality individuals, non-monotonic matching success by agent quality, and imperfect sorting that enables upward mobility.
 These findings deepen the understanding of dynamic matching phenomena by linking micro-level strategy to emergent aggregate patterns.

-Overall, this work offers a comprehensive theoretical and computational framework for studying dynamic two-sided markets with heterogeneous agents, bridging gaps between classical matching theory, stochastic control, and mean field game approaches.
+Overall, this work offers a comprehensive theoretical and computational framework for studying dynamic two-sided markets with heterogeneous agents, bridging classical matching theory, stochastic control, and mean field game approaches.
 It opens promising avenues for future research in diverse applications, including labor markets, marriage markets, platform economies, and beyond.

 \paragraph{Acknowledgments} E. Bayraktar is supported in part by the NSF Grant DMS-2507940 and in part by the Susan M. Smith Professorship.
 Bohan Li is supported by the National Natural Science Foundation of China under grant No. 12501661.
+H. M. Tai is partially supported by Australian Research Council Discovery Project DP240100781.

 \paragraph{Author Contributions} The author names are listed in an alphabetical order of their surnames.
 All authors have contributed equally to the paper.

 \begin{appendix}